NorthernOceanS/NormaConstructor-wiki/en/tutorial.md

 **choose_next_generator** is used to switch to the next generator.
 This is the only switching method in the lxl version, which will be changed in the future.
 ## at last
 Regarding how to use other generators, please refer to: <http://www.youtube.com/watch?v=8YI_9E0aVLY>

+If you did not understand the above tutorial, you can read [another tutorial](yet-another-tutorial.md)